Share this article

 16th Avenue Tiled Steps

-This work of art (AKA a very colorful set of steps, also known as the Moraga Steps), leads up to Grandview Park and makes for the ideal exercise for you and your pup.
+This work of art (AKA a very colorful set of steps, also known as the Moraga Steps), leads up to Grandview Park — the perfect spot for exercising with your pup.

 Location: 16th Ave, San Francisco, CA 94122, United States